iagoleal/iagoleal.github.io/content/posts/cuts-mip.md

 while generalizing the ideas for a simpler context.

 Throughout this section,
-we will only consider value functions with a convex objective and convex feasible set,
+we will only consider optimization problems that are "convex except for integer variables", that is, problems having a convex objective and convex feasible set,

 $$
   \begin{array}{rl}